Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Dynamical filtrations and consequences

+Note that in Lemma~\ref{l:quasi-nef}, for the reason similar to Remark~\ref{rem-cex}, we cannot assume $M_{i+1}$ to be nef.

 \proof We construct the sequence by induction.
 Assume that $L_0,\ldots, L_i$ are already constructed and satisfy the above properties (1) and (2).
-We see that $\Nef(L_i)$ is invariant by $G$.
-Since $G$ is unipotent, it is solvable.
-Therefore, by a version of Lie-Kolchin's theorem for cone \cite[Th.\,1.1]{KOZ}, there is a ray in $\Nef(L_i)$ which is preserved by $G$.
+We see that $\Nef(L_i) \ne 0$ is invariant by $G$.
+Since $G \cto H^\bullet(X,\R)$ is unipotent, it factors through a solvable group action.
+Therefore, by a version of Lie--Kolchin's theorem for cone~\cite[Theorem 1.1]{KOZ}, there is a ray in $\Nef(L_i)$ which is preserved by $G$.
 Choose $L_{i+1}$ in this ray.
-Since the eigenvalues of the action of $g$ on $H^{i+1,i+1}(X,\R)$ are 1 for $g\in G$, we deduce that $L_{i+1}$ is invariant by $G$.
+Since $1$ is the only eigenvalue of $g^* : H^{i+1,i+1}(X,\R) \cto$ for any $g\in G$, we deduce that $L_{i+1}$ is fixed by $G$.
 This completes the proof of the lemma. \endproof